nixonls/WebApp-Group-6-Front-End/README.md

 <a href="https://smokoff.me">![smokr4_logo](https://user-images.githubusercontent.com/32058555/55397605-ce754200-5570-11e9-90a3-02da14edabb3.png)</a>

 ## About this repository
-This is the project repository of our group 6 web application development and security class at Binus International batch 2021.
+This is the project repository of our group 6 Web application development and security class at Binus International batch 2021.
+Team Members:
+- David Honasan         2101693933
+- Frendy Bodhi Susanto  2101693883
+- Nixon Louis           2101693523

 The main reason of this project is to make a stop smoking website application.
 - It's SOA, Service Oriented Architecture
 - This is only the front-end part
-- Use Angular as the framework for the front-end
+- Uses Angular as the framework for the front-end
-- Use html, css, and bootsrap for customization
+- Uses HTML, CSS, and Bootstrap for customization

 ## Features in the Website

--Login & Logout
--Email reminder
+- Authentication
+- Email Reminder Notification
--Smoking Planner
+- Smoking Planner
--Articles on smoking
+- Articles about smoking

 ## How to use this

-- Setup the environment (angular) <a href=https://angular.io/guide/quickstart</a>
+- Setup the environment (Angular) -> <a href="https://angular.io/guide/quickstart">Quick Start Guide</a>
 - Clone the repository to your local machine
-- open your command promt/terminal
+- open your command prompt/terminal
-- open the file location from your command promt/terminal
+- open the file location from your command prompt / terminal
-- open your code editor/ IDE to configure the code (The app will automatically reload if you change any of the source files.)
+- open your code editor / IDE to configure the code (The app will automatically reload if you change any of the source files.)

 ## Development server